gh0stsrc/nvim/docs/plugins.md

 # 🔌 Plugins

 >[!TIP]
-> For immediate access to an always up todate list of plugins, you can always use the `:Lazy` command for `lazy.nvim` to display all installed plugins.
+> For immediate access to an always up to date list of plugins, you can always use the `:Lazy` command for `lazy.nvim` to display all installed plugins.

 - [lazy.nvim](https://github.com/folke/lazy.nvim):
     - `lazy.nvim` is a modern plugin manager for Neovim.